Illumina (NASDAQ:ILMN) Issues FY 2022 Earnings Guidance

-Illumina (NASDAQ:ILMN – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
-The company provided earnings per share guidance of $4.00-$4.20 for the period, compared to the consensus earnings per share estimate of $4.15.
+Illumina (NASDAQ:ILMN – Get Rating) updated its FY 2022 earnings guidance on Monday.
+The company provided EPS guidance of $4.00-$4.20 for the period, compared to the consensus EPS estimate of $4.15.
 The company issued revenue guidance of $5.16 billion-$5.25 billion, compared to the consensus revenue estimate of $5.23 billion.

-Several equities analysts have recently commented on ILMN shares.
-Robert W. Baird decreased their target price on Illumina from $437.00 to $380.00 in a research report on Friday, February 11th.
-OTR Global raised Illumina from a mixed rating to a positive rating in a report on Tuesday, March 29th.
-StockNews.com initiated coverage on shares of Illumina in a research note on Thursday, March 31st.
-They issued a hold rating on the stock.
-Citigroup lowered their price target on shares of Illumina from $400.00 to $325.00 in a research report on Friday.
-Finally, Piper Sandler boosted their price objective on shares of Illumina from $450.00 to $460.00 and gave the company an overweight rating in a report on Tuesday, February 15th.
-Eight investment analysts have rated the stock with a hold rating and five have issued a buy rating to the company.
-Based on data from MarketBeat, Illumina currently has an average rating of Hold and a consensus target price of $440.77.
+ILMN has been the subject of several research analyst reports.
+StockNews.com initiated coverage on Illumina in a report on Thursday, March 31st.
+They issued a hold rating for the company.
+Citigroup lowered their target price on Illumina from $400.00 to $325.00 in a report on Friday, May 6th.
+Cowen lowered their target price on Illumina from $506.00 to $492.00 in a report on Friday, May 6th.
+Piper Sandler lowered their target price on Illumina from $460.00 to $360.00 in a report on Sunday.
+Finally, Cowen lowered their target price on Illumina from $506.00 to $492.00 in a report on Friday, May 6th.
+Eight equities research analysts have rated the stock with a hold rating and five have given a buy rating to the stock.
+According to data from MarketBeat, Illumina currently has a consensus rating of Hold and a consensus price target of $433.08.

-In other news, SVP Charles Dadswell sold 368 shares of the firm’s stock in a transaction dated Thursday, April 28th.
-The stock was sold at an average price of $300.13, for a total value of $110,447.84.
-Following the completion of the sale, the senior vice president now directly owns 7,427 shares in the company, valued at approximately $2,229,065.51.
-The sale was disclosed in a document filed with the SEC, which is accessible through this link.
-Also, SVP Phillip G. Febbo sold 1,988 shares of the firm’s stock in a transaction dated Wednesday, April 6th.
-The shares were sold at an average price of $360.01, for a total value of $715,699.88.
-Following the completion of the sale, the senior vice president now owns 5,774 shares of the company’s stock, valued at $2,078,697.74.
+In other Illumina news, SVP Charles Dadswell sold 368 shares of the company’s stock in a transaction dated Monday, March 28th.
+The shares were sold at an average price of $342.83, for a total transaction of $126,161.44.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, SVP Aimee L. Hoyt sold 2,474 shares of the company’s stock in a transaction dated Tuesday, April 12th.
+The shares were sold at an average price of $350.51, for a total transaction of $867,161.74.
+Following the sale, the senior vice president now owns 5,342 shares of the company’s stock, valued at $1,872,424.42.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 5,198 shares of company stock valued at $1,819,471.
-0.13% of the stock is owned by corporate insiders.
+Insiders sold 5,198 shares of company stock valued at $1,819,471 over the last quarter.
+0.13% of the stock is currently owned by corporate insiders.

-A number of large investors have recently made changes to their positions in ILMN.
-Forum Financial Management LP bought a new position in shares of Illumina during the 4th quarter worth $285,000.
-Comerica Bank lifted its holdings in Illumina by 1.4% during the 4th quarter.
-Comerica Bank now owns 19,860 shares of the life sciences company’s stock worth $6,846,000 after purchasing an additional 267 shares in the last quarter.
-Kingsview Wealth Management LLC lifted its holdings in Illumina by 14.4% during the 4th quarter.
-Kingsview Wealth Management LLC now owns 859 shares of the life sciences company’s stock worth $327,000 after purchasing an additional 108 shares in the last quarter.
-Toroso Investments LLC lifted its holdings in Illumina by 40.0% during the 4th quarter.
-Toroso Investments LLC now owns 3,176 shares of the life sciences company’s stock worth $1,208,000 after purchasing an additional 908 shares in the last quarter.
-Finally, Horizon Investments LLC lifted its holdings in Illumina by 8.4% during the 4th quarter.
-Horizon Investments LLC now owns 1,060 shares of the life sciences company’s stock worth $403,000 after purchasing an additional 82 shares in the last quarter.
-Hedge funds and other institutional investors own 86.62% of the company’s stock.
+Large investors have recently bought and sold shares of the stock.
+Proficio Capital Partners LLC raised its position in Illumina by 28.7% in the first quarter.
+Proficio Capital Partners LLC now owns 1,045 shares of the life sciences company’s stock worth $365,000 after purchasing an additional 233 shares in the last quarter.
+Kingsview Wealth Management LLC increased its holdings in shares of Illumina by 14.4% during the fourth quarter.
+Kingsview Wealth Management LLC now owns 859 shares of the life sciences company’s stock worth $327,000 after buying an additional 108 shares in the last quarter.
+Bridgefront Capital LLC acquired a new stake in shares of Illumina during the first quarter worth approximately $318,000.
+Dakota Wealth Management increased its holdings in shares of Illumina by 13.8% during the first quarter.
+Dakota Wealth Management now owns 826 shares of the life sciences company’s stock worth $288,000 after buying an additional 100 shares in the last quarter.
+Finally, Forum Financial Management LP acquired a new stake in shares of Illumina during the fourth quarter worth approximately $285,000.
+86.62% of the stock is owned by hedge funds and other institutional investors.

 Illumina, Inc provides sequencing and array-based solutions for genetic and genomic analysis.
 Its products and services serve customers in a range of markets enabling the adoption of genomic solutions in research and clinical settings for applications in the life sciences, oncology, reproductive health, agriculture, and other emerging segments.